Eddie Rosario Preview, Player Props: Braves vs. Giants

-Eddie Rosario -- with a slugging percentage of .848 in his past 10 games, including four home runs -- will be in action for the Atlanta Braves against the San Francisco Giants, with Ryan Walker on the mound, on August 26 at 4:05 PM ET.
+Eddie Rosario and his .500 on-base percentage over his past 10 games (186 points higher than his season-long percentage), will be in action for the Atlanta Braves versus the San Francisco Giants and Tristan Beck on August 27 at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Giants.
+In his previous appearance, he went 1-for-2 with an RBI against the Giants.

 Eddie Rosario Game Info & Props vs. the Giants